What are healthy carbohydrates for a diabetic?

 Crazy fact, right!

-Of course that doesn’t mean we do live without carbohydrates, because we love our carbohydrates, a little too much most of the time. 😉
+Of course that doesn’t mean we do live without carbohydrates, because we love carbohydrates of all kinds, a little too much most of the time. 😉

 Thankfully though, there are healthy carbs you can eat.
 And there are also a range of low carb foods you can buy, which means you can still enjoy delicious tasty meals.